New and Developing Partnerships

 Forbes Library: Partnerships with this important area library have facilitated a number of collaborations and outreach initiatives.
 The Forbes library partnered with us on the 2016-17 Humanities Action Lab traveling exhibition States of Incarceration: A National Dialogue of Local Histories, hosting both the exhibition and associated events with the adjacent Feinberg Family Lecture Series, “The UMass in the Age of Mass Incarceration.”
 As part of the Feinberg Series "Another World Is Possible: Revolutionary Visions, Past and Present," the department was pleased to be a partner in the project "All Hamptons Read," an area-wide event, spearheaded by the public libraries in Northampton, Florence, Easthampton, Southampton and Westhampton, that sponsored dozens of events exploring enslavement and the underground railroad, nationally and locally.
 The culminating event, Escaping Slavery, Envisioning Freedom (in partnership with Historic Northampton, The David Ruggles Center for Early Florence History & Underground Railroad Studies, the Sojourner Truth Memorial Committee, Northampton Film Festival and Northampton Community Television) brought National Book Award finalist Erica Armstrong Dunbar, author of Never Caught: The Washingtons’ Relentless Pursuit of Their Runaway Slave, Ona Judge, into conversation with Dr. Barbara Krauthamer.
 Most recently, the UMass Oral History lab offered a one-day "crash course" in collaboration with the Forbes Library staff, part of a collaborative, community-based initiative.
 Hailing from Forbes Library, Northampton Open Media, Northampton Senior Services, Historic Northampton, the Center for New Americans and the Lilly Library, the local librarians, archivists, and historians attended as partners on the “Moving Memories Lab.”
 Spearheaded by Forbes Library and supported by a grant from the Institute of Museum and Library Services, the lab will eventually enable community members to record and preserve their stories, photos and other memories, and to add these materials to the Forbes Library’s local history collection.
 Exciting outcomes of this work already include the exciting project "Back to the Baystate," which is documenting the history of this important venue in the local music scene, and an outstanding example of community-based public history engagement.

 Historic Deerfield: We are fortunate to have this museum of early American history and culture just a short drive north from campus.
 Historic Deerfield is one of our core partners, and we work with them in a range of ways.
 UMass Public History regularly visits Historic Deerfield during courses on public history, museum and historic site interpretation, and American material culture.
 Graduate students have also completed internships in collections care, cataloging, and museum education.
 Field service projects associated with courses have developed walking and driving tours, undertaken assessment work, and other projects that inform interpretation at the site.
-Most recently, UMass Public History students have contributed to formative evaluation that will expand and advance the interpretation of indigenous histories in Deerfield; in 2021 students in the program are helping with planning toward Deerfield's 350th anniversary celebrations, surveying best practices in local history commemoration.
+Most recently, UMass Public History students have contributed to formative evaluation that will expand and advance the interpretation of Indigenous histories in Deerfield; in spring 2021 students in the program helpied with planning toward Deerfield's 350th anniversary celebrations, surveying best practices in local history commemoration.

 Historic Northampton: Through the years, UMass graduate students as well as undergraduates have completed numerous internships at this important local historical society.
-In various graduate seminars, graduate students have completed field services in collaboration with HIstoric Northampton.
+In various graduate seminars, students have completed field services in collaboration with Historic Northampton.
 Our graduate seminar "American Material Culture" has been taught in residence at Historic Northampton, exploring those important regional collections to learn how to extract historical insight from artifacts.
 Historic Northampton also partnered with us on the Humanities Action Lab traveling exhibition States of Incarceration: A National Dialogue of Local Histories, hosting both the exhibition and associated events with the adjacent Feinberg Family Lecture Series, “The UMass in the Age of Mass Incarceration.”
 This work included the creation of a stand-alone exhibit on the carceral past of Hampshire County.
 Numerous UMass students, both graduate and undergraduate, have completed internships and found employment with this important steward of local and regional histories.

 Humanities Action Lab: UMass Public History was a founding member of the HAL collaborative, contributing a panel and programming to the 2009 Guantanamo Public Memory Project.
 For HAL’s subsequent initiative, “States of Incarceration: A National Dialogue of Local Stories,” UMass, working with activists from the Statewide Harm Reduction Coalition as well as the Prison Birth Project, the Real Cost of Prisons Project, and other area organizations, contributed a panel asking “What are Women’s Prisons For?”
 The Spring 2017 arrival of the national traveling exhibition was part of the larger programming of the Feinberg Family Distinguished Lecture Series, “The U.S. in the Age of Mass Incarceration.”
 In 2018-19, students under the leadership of Professor David Glassberg and in collaboration with community partners Neighbor to Neighbor and Springfield Climate Justice Coalition are planning a travelling exhibit coming to Springfield in May 2021.
 “Climates of Inequality: Stories of Environmental Justice."